-Permaculture is an approach to agriculture that is based on sustainability, and designing gardens, farms and settlements to meet the needs of the earth and humans in the long term.
+Permaculture is an approach to agriculture that is based on designing gardens, farms and settlements to meet the needs of the earth and humans in the long term.

 Originally a melding of the words permanent and agriculture, permaculture has now expanded to signify permanent culture.
 The ideals and guidelines of permaculture are not only useful for creating a sustainable food supply, but can also be applied to all aspects of creating a sustainable culture, such as housing, urban planning, economics, and interpersonal relationships.